ember-learn/ember-blog/content/the-ember-times-issue-171.md

-announcing the launch of the redesigned Ember Blog 🐹, five RFCs for Ember 4.0 Milestone 💬, and last, but not least,
-Micro-Frontends with Glimmer.js and single-spa 🔥!
+announcing the launch of the redesigned Ember Blog 🐹, five RFCs for Ember 4.0 Milestone 💬, and last, but not least, micro-frontends with Glimmer.js and single-spa 🔥!

 ---